survivalandflourishing/survivalandflourishing.github.io/index.md

 <div class="bio">
   <div class="box person">
     <img
-      src="/images/people/andrew-critch.jpg"
+      src="/images/andrew-critch.jpg"
       alt="Andrew Critch"
       width="132px"/></br>
     </div>
 <div class="name">Andrew Critch</div>
 <div class="title">Fund Advisor</div>
-Andrew Critch <a href="mailto:contact@existence.org">(email)</a> is currently a full-time research scientist in the EECS department at UC Berkeley, at Stuart Russell's <a href="http://humancompatible.ai/">Center for Human Compatible AI</a>.
+Andrew Critch is currently a full-time research scientist in the EECS department at UC Berkeley, at Stuart Russell's <a href="http://humancompatible.ai/">Center for Human Compatible AI</a>.
 He earned his PhD in mathematics at UC Berkeley studying applications of algebraic geometry to machine learning models.
 During that time, he cofounded the <a href="http://rationality.org">Center for Applied Rationality</a> and <a href="http://sparc-camp.org/">SPARC</a>.
 Andrew has been offered university faculty positions in mathematics and mathematical biosciences, worked as an algorithmic stock trader at <a href="https://www.janestreet.com/">Jane Street Capital</a>'s New York City office, and as a research fellow at the <a href="https://intelligence.org/">Machine Intelligence Research Institute</a>.
 His current research interests include logical uncertainty, open source game theory, and avoiding arms race dynamics between nations and companies in AI development.
 </div>